DataDog/documentation/content/en/monitors/monitor_types/composite.md

 * If `A` is alert-worthy, `!A` is `OK`
 * If `A` is no alert-worthy, `!A` is `Alert`

-Consider a composite monitor that uses two individual monitors `A` and `B`.
+Consider a composite monitor that uses two individual monitors: `A` and `B`.
 The following table shows the resulting status of the composite monitor given the trigger condition (`&&` or `||`), and the different statuses for its individual monitors (alert-worthiness is indicated with T or F):

 | Monitor A   | Monitor B   | Condition   | Notify No Data   | Composite status | Alert triggered? |
 |-------------|-------------|-------------|------------------|------------------|------------------|